jengalas/jengalas.github.io/_posts/cacti/2016-12-02-mammillaria-madness.md

     title: "One plant or three?
 I won't know until I repot in spring."
 ---

 Today's visit to the Home Despot yielded two new plants for the collection—both *Mammillaria*.
 The first one I spotted was a *M. gracilis ssp. fragilis*.
 This is such a commonly sold plant that I never felt the urge to buy one at any given time, figuring I could always order one from a reputable seller online.
 But for some reason I never did, although I actually really like this plant.
 Today this nice cluster appeared, flowering pale yellow, and I couldn't resist.
 It should be a treat to repot, because the little segments pop off if you look at them sideways, which is to say, even easier than the segments of *Tephrocactus*.
-But like *Tephros*, the segments root easily.
+But like *Tephros*, the segments root readily.
+Mamms aren't known for their flowers, but I like the way these flowers dot the cluster with bursts of yellow.
+And their rounded petals are a change from the usual pointed Mamm petals.